Skillcap-Studio/sg-physics-2d/README.md

  1. Download this repository and extract it.

  2. Download the source code for the Godot 3.x version that you are targeting.
+If you cloned the source code, you must switch to the 3.x branch before continuing.

  3. Using the command-line, switch to the directory containing the Godot source code and run: